tock/tock/boards/hifive1/README.md

 The HiFive1 application can be run in the QEMU emulation platform, allowing quick and easy testing.

-QEMU can be started with Tock using the following arguments:
+QEMU can be started with Tock using the following arguments (in Tock's top-level directory):
 ```
-qemu-system-riscv32 -M sifive_e -kernel boards/hifive1/target/riscv32imac-unknown-none-elf/release/hifive1.elf  -nographic
+qemu-system-riscv32 -M sifive_e -kernel target/riscv32imac-unknown-none-elf/release/hifive1.elf  -nographic
 ```

-QEMU can be started with Tock and a userspace app using the following arguments:
+QEMU can be started with Tock and a userspace app using the following arguments (in Tock's top-level directory):
 ```
-qemu-system-riscv32 -M sifive_e -kernel boards/hifive1/target/riscv32imac-unknown-none-elf/release/hifive1.elf -device loader,file=./examples/hello.tbf,addr=0x20430000 -nographic
+qemu-system-riscv32 -M sifive_e -kernel target/riscv32imac-unknown-none-elf/release/hifive1.elf -device loader,file=./examples/hello.tbf,addr=0x20430000 -nographic
 ```